kanowfy/btor/README.md

   btor [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell decode      decodes the provided bencoded string to stdout handshake   send a handshake message to the peer destination and print the replied peer ID in hexadecimal help        Help about any command info        print the information of the provided torrent file peers       fetch peers from tracker url and print to stard out
+  completion     Generate the autocompletion script for the specified shell decode         decodes the provided bencoded string to stdout download_piece download and save a piece handshake      perform handshake with a peer and print out the received peer id help           Help about any command info           print the information of the provided torrent file peers          fetch peers from tracker url and print to stard out

 Flags:
   -h, --help   help for btor